isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 waiting for the next fetch cycle.

 In the configuration examples above, two hook libraries are loaded.
-The first is a library which implements the Configuration Backend for a specific database
+The first is a library which implements the configuration backend for a specific database
 type: :ischooklib:`libdhcp_mysql_cb.so` provides support for MySQL and :ischooklib:`libdhcp_pgsql_cb.so` provides support for PostgreSQL.
-The library loaded must match the database ``type`` specified within the ``config-control`` parameter or an will error be logged when the server attempts to load its configuration and the load will fail.
+The library loaded must match the database ``type`` specified within the ``config-control`` parameter; otherwise an error is logged when the server attempts to load its configuration, and the load fails.

 The second hook library, :ischooklib:`libdhcp_cb_cmds.so`, is optional.
 It should be loaded when the Kea server instance is to be used to manage the configuration in the database.
 See the :ref:`hooks-cb-cmds` section for details.
-This hook library is only available to ISC customers with a paid support contract.

 .. _dhcp4-compatibility: